-The Federal Family Education Loan Program, known as FFELP, under Title IV of the Higher Education Act of 1965, as amended, provides for loans to students who are enrolled in eligible institutions, or to parents of dependent students, to finance their educational costs.
+The Federal Family Education Loan Program, known as FFELP, under Title IV of the Higher Education Act, provides for loans to students who are enrolled in eligible institutions, or to parents of dependent students, to finance their educational costs.
 Payment of principal and interest on the FFELP student loans is guaranteed by a state or not-for-profit guarantee agency against:

-- default of the borrower; - death, total and permanent disability, or discharge in bankruptcy; - closing of the borrower's school prior to the end of the academic period; - false certification by the borrower's school of the borrower's eligibility for the student loan, as well as false certification as a result of the crime of identity theft; and - an unpaid school refund.
+- default of the borrower: - death, total and permanent disability, discharge in bankruptcy, closed school or the crime of identity theft; - closing of the borrower's school prior to the end of the academic period; - false certification by the borrower's school of the borrower's eligibility for the student loan, as well as false certification as a result of the crime of identity theft; and - an unpaid school refund.